Vertica Integration with Looker: Connection Guide

 Label = <my_label>.

-You can pass several parameters one after another, separated by an ampersand, as shown in the following graphic:
+You can pass several parameters one after another, separated by an ampersand, as shown in the following image:

 For more information, see Additional JDBC Connection Settings in the Vertica documentation.

-INTERVAL HOUR TO SECOND, INTERVAL HOUR TO MINUTE, INTERVAL DAY TO SECOND, and INTERVAL YEAR TO MONTH data types are not supported by Looker SQL Runner.
+INTERVAL HOUR TO SECOND, INTERVAL HOUR TO MINUTE, INTERVAL DAY TO SECOND, and INTERVAL YEAR TO MONTH data types are not displayed correctly by Looker SQL Runner.

-- TIMETZ and TIMESTAMPTZ data types, time zone offset is not supported in an on-premises deployment.
+- For TIMETZ and TIMESTAMPTZ data types, time zone offset is not displayed correctly in an on-premises deployment.